 - You can also freeze the raw cookie dough and pull raw cookies out of the freezer to bake as needed.
 To do this, you’ll need to flash-freeze the raw cookies.
 Start by lining a baking sheet with parchment paper or a silicone baking mat.
 Use a cookie scoop to portion out the cookie dough and place the cookies onto the baking mat.
 You won’t be baking them at this point, so it’s ok to crowd the cookies as long as they aren’t touching.
 Place the whole tray into the freezer and freeze the cookies solid.
 Put the frozen cookies into a plastic bag or reusable container and place them back into the freezer for storage.
 Bake the cookies from frozen, following the baking instructions in the recipe, adding another 2 minutes or so to the baking time.

-I hope you try this recipe, and if you do, I hope you love it.
+I hope you try this recipe for White Chocolate Cranberry Cookies, and if you do, I hope you love it.
 Please let me know in the comments below.

 I hope you enjoy!